 Thermography Paper Stock: Click here to see digital samples of our paper/card stock for raised printing.

-Design Color: All of our services are printed in CMYK color.
+CMYK Colors: All of our full color services are printed in CMYK color.
 Because CMYK is a more limited color gamut than RGB, some colors cannot be reproduced in CMYK.
+If you would like a digital CMYK chart to reference the colors you wish used on your design please ask for our PDF color chart when ordering.

 The color examples at the left show the difference between the same colors in RGB and CMYK.
 On the CMYK color gamut sample, you can see that the royal blue color is much closer to the red tones on the slider.
 Even though the eye sees blue, a printer would print this with a more purple hue.
 To ensure rich blue tones we recommend adding some cyan or green to the color.